sukiwp/popup-trigger-url-for-elementor-pro/readme.txt

 = "Not working, my popup doesn't show up" =

+- Please check if the popup can be triggered using Elementor's Dynamic Action link.
+If it can't be triggered, then there must be something wrong in your popup configuration, not the trigger URL from our plugin.
-- Please make sure that you have properly set the "Display Conditions" of your popup.
+- Please make sure that you have properly set the popup's "Display Conditions".
+Otherwise, your popup won't show up.
+- Please make sure that you copied the trigger URL correctly into your link.
 - Please check if there is javascript error that might be caused by other plugins (check your browser's Developer Tools > Console).
-- Please check if the popup can be triggered using Elementor's button widget (with Dynamic Action link).
-If the button can't trigger the popup too, then there must be something wrong in your popup configuration, not the trigger URL.

 = Does it work with any other popup plugin? =